Open-CMSIS-Pack/CMSIS-Driver_STM32/STM32_HAL_Comments.md

 ## MCI

-1. not HAL based driver, only abstracted register access
+1. HAL does not offer the low-level functionality needed

 ## SPI